 Punta Perdiz All Inclusive Day Resort

-On our way back on the school bus, we hike with the bus for a couple of kilometers before we jump the bus.
+On our way back on the school bus, we hiked with the bus for a couple of kilometers before jumping off.

 We pay a cover charge at the “door” and enter the area.
 The whole site is within a large fenced area, where there is a restaurant with an all-day buffet immediately inside.

 Different areas have sunbeds and a little kiosk that is also a bar.

 The ambiance is a little “Europe in the 80s”, but it does have a certain charm.
 Besides, it is sunny and relaxing and has everything we need after a long day of salty seawater and submarine life.

 Not to mention, the bar hands out coffee, juice, or Cuba Libre to anyone who wants it – all is included in the cover charge!

 Playa Giron is an incredibly beautiful diving site; the exit spot is easy, the water is unimaginably clear, and the conditions (at least on this particular day) are excellent.

 There is no current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute’s swim from these shores in Cuba.